 Social skills are an essential part of classroom life as well.
 Students need to know how to interact socially throughout the school day.
 Break out the pencils, bingo markers or whatever writing utensil will not result in a “clean up on aisle 5” to start providing them with opportunities to learn about social skills.

-The Social Skills Printables lay out the skills on paper in a direct, easy to follow way.
+The Social Skills Printables are social skills worksheets that lay out the skills on paper in a direct, easy to follow way.

 Golden nuggets for students who are on the autism spectrum and have developmental delays.
 Silver dollars for students in preschool and in primary grades who are learning about social interactions.
 Priceless to the teacher trying to figure out “how am I going to teach this.”

 Deliberately addressing one hill at a time can lead to improvement and advancement up that mountain.
 The printables are a hands-on, tangible, already-done-for-you, way to do that.
-Tack them onto a lesson to supplement any curriculum or highlight them each day as discussion starter for developing more effective social skills.
+Tack these worksheets on social skills onto a lesson to supplement any curriculum or highlight them each day as discussion starter for developing more effective social interactions.

 What Teachers are Saying